CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Abstract

 \section{Abstract}

-{$N$-body simulation serves as a critical method for modeling cosmic evolution and represents a significant challenge in high-performance computing.
-We present {\cubetwo}, a cosmological $N$-body code emphasizing memory efficiency, computational performance, scalability and precision.
-The core of its algorithm utilizes Particle-Mesh (PM) method to solve the Poisson equation for matter distribution, leveraging the well-optimized Fast Fourier Transform (FFT) for computational efficiency.
-In terms of scalability, the multi-level PM spatial decomposition reduces the computational complexity to nearly linear.
+{$N$-body simulation serves as a critical method for modeling cosmic evolution and poses a significant challenge in high-performance computing.
+We present {\cubetwo}, an open-source cosmological $N$-body code emphasizing memory efficiency, computational performance, scalability and precision.
+The core of its algorithm utilizes multi-level Particle-Mesh (PM) method to solve the Poisson equation for matter distribution, leveraging the well-optimized Fast Fourier Transform (FFT) for computational efficiency.
 Precision is ensured by the optimized Green's function that seamlessly bridges gravitational interactions between multi-level PM and Particle-Particle (PP) calculations.
-The program design enhances per-core/node efficiency in processing $N$-body particles, while a fixed-point data storage format addresses memory constraints for large particle counts.
+The program design enhances per-core/node efficiency in processing $N$-body particles, while the Information Optimized Storage (IOS) addresses memory constraints for large particle counts.
 Using {\cubetwo}, we run two cosmological simulations with particle counts of $6144^3$ on the Advanced Computing East China Sub-center (ACECS) to test performance and accuracy.}

 \keywords{${\bm N}$-body simulation; cosmology; Large scale structure of Universe; High performance computing}

 \PACS{95.35.+d, 98.65.-r, 98.80.-k}

 \begin{multicols}{2}